rahdeck/unpacking-reality/content/post/using-combinatorics-and-probability-to-reduce-alerting-noise.md

 the probabilities of getting an alert?

 Let's use the values given in the first example, P(failure) = 5%, number of builds = 5.
-How do we model this a a ball and urn problem?
+How do we model this as a ball and urn problem?
 This time the number of urns is a square of the previous number, we can imagine it as a 5x20 grid.
 Each row represents a specific build and there are two balls for it, one for the first build and the second for the second one.